Mihaugoku/fg-input-visualizer/README.md

 A simple overlay tool for visualizing your input in a fighting game.

-DISCLAIMER: This program is very much still work-in-progress.
-It doesn't support many very important features, for example gamepad input.
-I will get to it some day.
+# DISCLAIMER: This program is very much still work-in-progress.
+It hasn't been tested on numerous software, including PlayStation controllers and leverless controllers.
+Please, feel free to provide input with those devices, and also with popular games i don't own to create an actually good default config!

 ## Installation

 Make sure you have Python installed on your computer.
 As this is an interpreted, and not compiled language, you need to install the interpreter first.

-Once you install Python, install the required dependencies with `pip install -r requirements.txt`.
-There's a few libraries that are required to read keyboard input and draw the overlay.
+Once you install Python, install the required dependencies with `pip install -r requirements.txt`, or simply run `setup.bat`.
-If you have trouble installing or don't know what to do, just run `pip install pillow pynput`.
-These are the only libraries required.

 ## Usage

-Open `run.bat` to run the program.
+Open `main.py` to run the program.
 It should hopefully open an empty terminal window.
 Any errors will be propelled there.
 You should also see a default Street Fighter 6 overlay.

-To dispose of the program, simply close the terminal window, or ALT-F4 the focused overlay.
-Dragging is available, and configuration is encouraged.

 ## Configuration